mingpapilio/mingpapilio.github.io/_pages/about.md

 About
 =====
 Hi, this is Ming!
 I am an early career researcher at the University of Oxford in the [Department of Biology](https://www.biology.ox.ac.uk/).
 I am interested in the ecological and evolutionary dynamics in the biological world.
 I approach these questions with simulations and mathematical tools.
 I have recently completed my PhD with [Stu West](http://zoo-web02.zoo.ox.ac.uk/group/west/), and joined [Kevin Foster's group](https://zoo-kfoster.zoo.ox.ac.uk/) in October 2023.
-My current work in on the  diversity-stability discussion in community ecology and we are trying to strengthen the connections between microbial experiment and LV-type models.
+My current work in on the  diversity-stability relationships in community ecology and we focus on decreasing the gap between microbial experiments and theories (in both Lotka-Volterra-type models and resource-consumer-type models).

-Another side of my life is that I am also a free-lance photographer with over 10 years of experience.
+Another side of my life is that I am also a free-lance photographer with 13+ years of experience.
 My photograpgic works are showcased [here](https://mingpapilio.myportfolio.com/digital/)!

 Research
 =====
 My thesis was about **the evolution of phenotypic diversity**, that is, why do we see variations in individuals of the same species?
-I looked into various mechanisms that support the selection for variation, described in the following subsections.
+I looked into various mechanisms that support the selection for variation, described in the following subsections. (postdoc works are under rapid develeopment/updates so not listed here)

 Division of labour (DoL)
 -----